cristal-ise/cristal-ise/docs/State-Machine.md

   * Indicate how it may change the Agent reservation: Set, clear or preserve
   * Specify a Script that must be run during the Transition.
   * Specify a Query that must be executed during the Transition.
-  * Specify that an Outcome may be supplied, referencing its [[XMLSchema]].
+  * Specify that an Outcome may be supplied, referencing its [XMLSchema](../XMLSchema).
   * Indicate that the Outcome is required.

 Values for these properties can be explicit, or reference Activity properties like this: `${SchemaType}`.
-The referenced properties may also invoke [[data helpers|DataHelper]] to reference other Item data.
+The referenced properties may also invoke [data helpers](../DataHelper) to reference other Item data.

 ### State Machine Definitions provided by CRISTAL-iSE Kernel